-Some people easily shut down and close in their own world, sometimes even slip into depression.
+Some people quickly shut down and close in their world, sometimes even slipping into depression.
 While others have such busy lives balancing work and family and don’t have time to ask for help.

 Let them know you are there and thinking of them.
 Give a little window to complain and listen without judgment.